klaudworks/kubeconfig-operator/README.md

   - protect yourself (and others) from accidentally performing destructive actions by using a restricted (e.g. readonly) Kubeconfig for day to day operations.
 2. How to revoke a Kubeconfig?
   - just delete the Kubeconfig resource from the cluster and the service account that grants permissions will be cleaned up.
+3. When will the Kubeconfig be refreshed?
+  - the current setting is that the kubeconfig in the secret is refreshed after 80% of it's validity passes.
+I.e. if the expirationTTL is set as 100 days, the kubeconfig expires after 80 days.
+4. What happens when a Kubeconfig expires?
+  - you will not be able to use it anymore and have to copy the new kubeconfig from the secret.

 ## Local Development